 Why your seedlings aren’t getting enough light

-Light is the number one underestimated factor of growing, even at seedling stage.
+Light is the number one underestimated factor of growing, even at the seedling stage.
 If seedlings don’t have enough light, they grow more slowly and can become leggy.
-Overall, growers who provide inadequate seedling light have longer crop timelines and higher rates of seedling mortality.
+Overall, growers who do not give seedlings enough light have longer crop timelines and higher rates of seedling mortality.

 Why do growers mistake the level of seedling light?